thoughtram/blog/_posts/2016-02-22-angular-2-change-detection-explained.md

 author: pascal_precht
 ---

 [NG-NL](http://ng-nl.org) has happened and it was awesome!
 I had the honour of giving a talk about change detection in Angular 2 and it seemed to be a huge success as attendees liked it a lot.
 With this article, we'd like to transform the talk into a written version, so everyone can read about how Angular's change detection works and how to make it faster for our use cases.
-If you're interested in the talk, you can view the [slides here](http://pascalprecht.github.io/slides/angular-2-change-detection-explained/#/) and as soon as the talk recording is up, you'll find it here as well.
+If you're interested in the talk, you can view the [slides here](http://pascalprecht.github.io/slides/angular-2-change-detection-explained/#/) and <s>as soon as the talk recording is up, you'll find it here as well</s> [watch the recording](https://www.youtube.com/watch?v=CUxD91DWkGM) on Youtube.

 Now let's take a look at this beast.